 There was no real beach, so the POWs climbed up on a seawall and found the Japanese Naval Landing Party had set up a machine gun and had just laid flat to rest when the gun opened fire on them.
 Those who came ashore were warned to stay in the water but only did so when one man climbed up on the seawall and was wounded.
 There were also Japanese snipers in wait to shoot anyone who attempted to escape.
 When they looked at the water, it was full of dead fish of many sizes killed by the bombs.
 The men ate salted beans that were in a tub that had been looted from the ship.

 The POWs were gathered together and marched to a grove of shady trees about 200 yards from the beach where they sat down and dried out the few possessions they had left.
 That afternoon they were moved to a single tennis court at Olongapo Naval Station which was about 500 yards from the beach.
-There, they were herded onto a tennis court, and roll call was taken.
+There, they were herded onto a fenced in tennis court, and roll call was taken.
 It was discovered that 329 of the 1,619 POWs who had boarded the ship had died.

 It is not known if Bernard was killed inside the hold from ricocheting bullets or shrapnel from one of the rockets that hit the ship.
 One document shows that he was shot while attempting to swim to shore.
 What is known is that Pvt.
 Bernard Johnson died on December 15, 1944, at Olongapo Naval Station, Subic Bay, Philippine Islands.